mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/index.md

 - Checking security issues
 - Verifying workloads and clusters follow best practices

-Access the DKP Insights Dashboard by selecting **Insights** from the sidebar menu.
+Access the DKP Insights Dashboard by selecting **Insights** from the left-side navigation menu.

 DKP Insights consists of two components: